 So this newsletter is 4 days late… but it is all still relevant information and this week you will get two newsletters!!
 It must feel like your birthday to be getting two newsletters within days of each other.
 Please contain your enthusiasm!
 Thank you for all the excited screaming and jumping up and down but really…. it’s just a newsletter.
 Nevermind… continue with your jumping up and down, the idea of it makes me happy.

-In the month of February we had a save rate of 90.54 for dogs and overall for the whole shelter combined the save rate was 93 now we have taken in about 82 less animals than last year ( about 2 jump in lives saved over this time last year!!
+In the month of February we had a save rate of 90.54%for cats 100% for dogs and overall for the whole shelter combined the save rate was 93% that’s exceptional and you guys are at the forefront!!
+This brings our year to date (YTD) combined of 81.75% now we have taken in about 82 less animals than last year ( about 2% less animals total) so that leaves us with an 8% jump in lives saved over this time last year!!
 We are on fire guys!!
 Keep up all the good hard work and know that you guys are directly impacting these numbers.

 You guys are saving lives!